alirabah93/alirabah93/README.md

 ## Hi there 👋
-### Welcome to my GitHub Account

-You can find the following in my repositories:
-1. Stacks assignments
-2. Algorithms
-3. PalRent: underdeveloping website for car renting
-4. FroFrame: underdeveloping website for creating a basic wireframe and generating front-end codes that can be utilized.

-# My GitHub Profile 👨‍💻

-Welcome to my GitHub profile!
+# Welcome to my GitHub Profile 👨‍💻

 Here you will find all the completed assignments and projects I have been working on to improve my skills as a software developer.

 ## Web Fundamentals 🌐
 In this section, you will find completed assignments related to the fundamental concepts of web development.
 This includes HTML, CSS, and JavaScript.